-Areas are selected for operations for the ten year period: harvest, normally equally balanced between the two five year terms (2004 FMPM and 2009 FMPM); renewal and tending (including silvicultural trial areas); contingency, minimum of one year, maximum of two years of harvest operations; bridging operations, 3 months of harvest operations in last AWS of the current approved FMP (for completion by June 30 of first AWS for FMP); second-pass harvest operations where only the first pass has occurred by expiry of the current FMP are identified.
+Areas selected for operations are identified for the ten year period: harvest, normally equally balanced between the two five year terms (2004 FMPM and 2009 FMPM); renewal and tending (including silvicultural trial areas); contingency, minimum of one year, maximum of two years of harvest operations; bridging operations, 3 months of harvest operations from the current FMP for completion by March 31 of the first year of the new FMP (2009 & 2017 FMPM); and second-pass harvest operations where only the first pass has occurred by expiry of the current FMP.

-- 1. Review areas selected for operations and assess whether: - separate selection criteria for harvest were identified and are consistent with eligibility criteria for operations from the management strategy; - clear rationale (ability to trace decision making, relative importance of each criterion) has been provided, in selecting areas for operations; - areas selected for harvest are consistent with the AHA by forest unit and the selection criteria - 2.
+- 1. Review areas selected for operations and assess whether: - separate selection criteria for harvest were identified and are consistent with eligibility criteria for operations from the management strategy; - clear rationale (ability to trace decision making, relative importance of each criterion) has been provided, in selecting areas for operations; - areas selected for harvest are consistent with the AHA by forest unit and the selection criteria; and - proposed operations were confirmed in accordance with the timelines and accountabilities identified in the project plan for FMP - 2.
 For contingency areas assess whether the FMP meets applicable FMPM requirements including indicating how contingency area will be used (i.e. amount of area, to be used as replacement area, identified separately, readily accessible, any AOC and roads planning completed). - 3.
 For any bridging and/or second-pass harvest operations assess whether the FMP meets the FMPM requirements including clearly explaining how the areas will be harvested.

-2004 FMPM Part A Section 1.3.3, Part B Section 3.9, 4.3, 4.4 (Apr.
-1, 2007 plans)
+2004 FMPM Part A Section 1.3.3, Part B Section 3.9, 4.3, 4.4 (April 1, 2007 plans)

-2009 FMPM Part A Section 1.3.3, Part B Section 3.6.2, 4.3, 4.4 (Apr.
-1, 2011 plans)
+2009 FMPM Part A Section 1.3.3, Part B Section 3.6.2, 4.3, 4.4 (April 1, 2011 plans)

-2017 FMPM Part A Section 1.3.3, Part B Section 3.7.2 to the extent reasonably possible, Section 4.3, 4.4 (Apr.
-1, 2019 plans)
+2017 FMPM Part A Section 1.3.3, Part B Section 3.7.2 to the extent reasonably possible, Section 4.3, 4.4 (April 1, 2019 plans)